chrislabarge/chrislabarge/content/posts/headless-scrape.md

 - How to set up the driver to allow from automatic browser downloads.

 ## Who This Is For
-- Ruby developers wanting to use the Chrome Driver with for their browser automations.
+- Ruby developers wanting to use the Chrome Driver for their browser automations.
 - Coders looking for a solution to headless file downloads using the browser.
 - Coders that need to run a non headless web driver in a headless environment.